-- 1. That a criminal offence has been committed, is being committed or is likely to be committed. - 2.
-That a person has failed, is failing or is likely to fail to comply with any legal obligation to which he is subject. - 3.
-That a miscarriage of justice that has occurred, is occurring, or is likely to occur. - 4.
-That the health or safety of any individual has been, is being, or is likely to be, endangered. - 5.
-That the environment, has been, is being, or is likely to be, damaged. - 6.
-That information tending to show any of the above, is being, or is likely to be, deliberately concealed. - 7.
-That the business or any associated person has been, is being, or is likely to be receiving or offering bribes. - 8.
-That any foreign official has been, is being, or is likely to be bribed or offered facilitation payment by the company or any associated person.
+- d) That the health or safety of any individual has been, is being, or is likely to be, endangered. - e) That the environment, has been, is being, or is likely to be, damaged. - f) That information tending to show any of the above, is being, or is likely to be, deliberately concealed. - g) That the business or any associated person has been, is being, or is likely to be receiving or offering bribes. - h) That any foreign official has been, is being, or is likely to be bribed or offered facilitation payment by the company or any associated person.